carpetxie/math50-final-project/README.md

 The second experiment tests ablations on each of the ten features, still utilizing the least squares linear regression model from above.
 However, instead of an OVO, we run an **One versus Rest (OVR)** classification for a balanced accuracy assessment on the top three composers (Albeniz, Bach, and Alkan).

 For each composer, we first establish a baseline accuracy using all features, then remove each feature individually and compare the resulting accuracy against this baseline.
 Features were standardized to zero mean and unit variance before training, consistent with the first experiment.
-Interestingly, some features, when removed, would *increase* the accuracy for some composers—suggesting those features may add noise rather than signal.
+Interestingly, some features, when removed, would *increase* the accuracy for some composers, suggesting those features may add noise rather than signal.

 ### 3. Logistic Regression